The Exquisite Birds of Paradise – History and Mystery Deciphered!

 About the Author

 Dr. Aditya Sardana is a practitioner of electro-homeopathy and other systems of alternative medicine.
-He is also a naturalist; bioinformaticist; pharmacist; science enthusiast; and a writer, editor and books' author who writes for various domains including health, medicine, biology, technology, science, etc.
+He is also a naturalist; bioinformaticist; pharmacist; rationalist; science enthusiast; and a writer, editor and books' author who writes for various domains including health, medicine, biology, technology, science, etc.

 10 thoughts on “The Exquisite Birds of Paradise – History and Mystery Deciphered!